 In this example, we said, “Show me the weather.”
 The results appear within the Google Assistant bubble, as shown above.
 You can click on or speak additional queries for further information.

 If you’re performing a specific voice search and want more results, click the small G Search button located in the bottom-right corner, and the Chrome browser appears.
 You can click on or say additional queries for more results.

 You can enable hands-free voice search on your mobile devices, but it’s not done via the Chrome app.
 It’s done within the Google app.
 The method is different depending on whether you’re using an Android or an iOS device.

 Step 1: Open the Google app and open Settings

-Step 2: Select Voice and then enable your Hey Google/OK Google settings
+Step 2: Enable your Hey Google/OK Google settings